top of page

 Location: Kettering University, Flint, MI

-Cost: $1500 program fee; covering housing, meals, and activities; scholarships may be available.
-Participants will have to pay for travel to and from the university.
+Cost: $ 1,500 program fee, covering housing, meals, and activities; scholarships may be available.
+Participants must cover the costs of travel to and from the university.

 Program Dates: Typically spans over 10 days in mid-July.